CKGrafico/remote-teams/README.md

 # Amazing tools for remote teams
-A list of websites and blog post to help your teams in the Remote Work.
+A list of websites and blog post to help your teams in the Remote Work world.

 ### 🏢 Virtual Offices